 If you change the defaults so not all scopes are selected, you see the first page of the configuration settings for scopes you haven't selected, but you can't configure the settings.
 For example, if the scope for items isn't selected, you can't select the options on the next page:

 For these pages that have unavailable options, select Next to continue.
 Or, select Back to change the label's scope.

 Label priority (order matters)

 You can apply just one sensitivity label to an item such as a document, email, or container.
-If you set an option that requires your users to provide a justification for changing a label to a lower classification, the order of this list identifies the lower classifications.
+If you use the option that requires your users to provide a justification for changing a label to a lower sensitivity for items, the order of this list identifies the lower sensitivity.
 However, this option doesn't apply to sublabels that share the priority of their parent label.

-The ordering of sublabels is also used with label inheritance from email attachments.
+The priority of sublabels is also used with label inheritance from email attachments.

 Sublabels (grouping labels)